Gordon999/Pi_Hailo_Wildlife/README.md

 Run with ./start_cam.sh

-Note it is set to shutdown at 21:00, if clock synced, see line 19 sd_hour = 21
+Note it is set to shutdown at 21:00, if clock synced, see line 19 sd_hour = 21, set to 24 to disable.

 Probably needs the Active Cooler fitted to the Pi5, l change the fan to start at 60degC.